welchmatt/Neural-Network-Framework/README.md

 # Neural-Network-Framework
 A high-level neural network framework, written in Fortran with no external libraries.
 Provides support for convolutional, pooling, and dense layers, with an API inspired by Keras.

-Here's an example CNN to predict on the MNIST dataset (see Tests below, and test_mnist.f08 in src folder):
+The following is an example CNN to predict on the MNIST dataset (see Tests below, and test_mnist.f08 in src folder).
+The name "snn" stands for "sequential neural network," as in Keras, which is used as the foundation for adding different layers.
 ```fortran
 snn => create_snn()